UCL-EO/geog0111/notebooks/Install.md

         jhubcode                 /opt/miniconda-jhub/4.8.3/envs/jhubcode
         geog0111              *  /shared/groups/jrole001/geog0111/envs/geog0111

-6. Finally, set up notebook extensions by running the foillowing in shell (Terminal):
+6. Now, set up notebook extensions by running the foillowing in shell (Terminal):

         ~/geog0111/notebooks/bin/postBuild

+7. This should all be good to go now, but you should make sure that the new settings have taken place by stopping are restarting the notebook server.
+To do this:

+   * click on the `Control Panel` button at the top right of the notebook page.
+   * then click the big red button to stop the server
+   * next, click `start my server` to restart (you may have to also then click `launch my server`)
+   * if you are asked to choose an interface, choose `classic`, then click `start`

 # Running on UCL JupyterHub